fantasb/fsb-web/README.md

 	- If needed at all.
 Might be best to remove from code completely and one-off
 - Refactor handlebars/helpers.js to stop passing args as refs and just return the helpers
 - Deprecate `app/helpers/waiter.js` - is an antipattern
+	- Solve `app.locals.fullDomain` situation first and test `util.absolutifyUrl` in a template
 - Streamline `routes-provider.js`
 	- See "@todo"s in file
 - Refactor routing (use Express 4.x)